lilyweathers/web-shop-fullstack/README.md

 ***
 ## Description
-Simple Spring Web Shop with MVC structure using a docker MySQL database, JPA and Thymeleaf.
+Simple Spring Web Shop with MVC structure using a docker MySQL database, JPA and Thymeleaf with HTML, CSS.

 ***
 ### Instructions